 The feelings of huge loss and immediate distrust of the world wash over you, and you don’t know what to do next.
 It really can be devastating.

-For those of you who’ve experienced this, am I close to describing what it’s like?
+If you’ve experienced this am I close to describing what it’s like?
 Like I said, I’ve never been cheated on to my knowledge, but I do know what it’s like when the one person you trust with all your heart turns out to be the biggest kick in the face you know.

 I’ve spoken once of the story of when I was being abused at four years old.
 My stepfather took my soiled underwear and forced it onto my face to show me that four years olds shouldn’t mess their pants.